Updated: Nov 28, 2022

 6: A Lawyer Appointed by the Court

 The person who might become the conservatee must be present at your court hearing.
 Prior to the trial, the prospective conservatee will consult with a court-appointed counsel.
 This court-appointed counsel will explain the situation to them and fight for their rights.
-Even if they feel it isn't in their best interests, the court-appointed counsel must speak for them.
+The court-appointed counsel must speak for them even if they feel it isn't in their best interests.

 7: Notes from the Probate Examiner